LTC Teacher Bios

 Born at Dayton’s Wright Patterson Air Force Base, Jay Goodlett attended the School for Creative and Performing Arts (SCPA) in Cincinnati for nine years majoring in dance, drama, and musical theatre.
 By the age of 18, Jay joined the Cincinnati Ballet and rose quickly to the rank of Senior Soloist by 2002.
 Jay enjoyed 17 seasons with Cincinnati Ballet retiring in 2008.
-In 1991, Jay began his choreographic career.
-Since then he has choreographed for the Cincinnati Ballet, The Saint Louis Opera and the Cincinnati Opera.
-He has choreographed and directed for numerous high schools and community theater groups as well as Purdue University and Miami (Ohio) University.
-He is currently adjunct faculty at Northern Kentucky University and teaches for the International Cecchetti Council of America.
-Jay directed Jack and the Beanstalk for The Children’s Theatre of Cincinnati during the 2009-10 season, and is the Director of the Learning the Craft Program.
-Jay and his wife Jenny (former CBC dancer) are blessed to have three wonderful children Megan, Nathan and Amelia.
+In 1991, Jay began his career as choreographer and has worked with Cincinnati Ballet, The Saint Louis Opera and the Cincinnati Opera.
+He has choreographed and directed for numerous high schools and community theater groups as well as The Carnegie Center, William Peace University, Purdue University and Miami (Ohio) University.
+He is currently a guest lecturer at Northern Kentucky University, teaches for the International Cecchetti Council of America and judges for Ohio Dance Masters.
+Jay directed The Snow Queen (2014-15), Ronald Dahl’s Willy Wonka JR. (2013-14), Disney’s Cinderella KIDS (2012-13) and Jack and the Beanstalk (2009-10) for The Children’s Theatre of Cincinnati, and is the Interim Artistic Director of ArtReach and the Learning the Craft Program with TCTC.
+Jay and his wife Jenny (former CBC dancer) are blessed to have a performing family that includes their children Megan, Nathan and Amelia.

 Chelsey Kurtz Sweatman , originally from Connellsville, PA, has lived, performed, and educated in Cincinnati since 2005.
 She received her Bachelor of Music Degree in Music Education from the University of Cincinnati College-Conservatory of Music, studying with a voice concentration under Dr. Barbara Paver.
 In addition, she holds an Orff-Schulwerk Level I Certification from the University of Kentucky.While at CCM, Chelsey received the Spirit of Community Award for outstanding leadership, and was named the College’s Presser Scholar for outstanding academic and musical achievement in music education.
 She also served as an intern for the Cincinnati Children’s Choir for three years of her undergraduate studies.
 Since 2009, Chelsey has been the music teacher at Delshire Elementary of the Oak Hills Local School District where she was named Teacher of the Year in 2011.
 Most recently, Chelsey was selected to represent Oak Hills as their 2013 Hamilton County Teacher of Excellence Award winner for her dedication and excellence in education.
 In addition to teaching full-time, Chelsey is the Associate Director for the Piccolo Coro, Blue Ash Satellite, and West Satellite Choirs for the Cincinnati Children’s Choir, the Children’s Choir Director at Shiloh United Methodist Church in Cincinnati, OH, serves on the College of Mount St. Joseph Music Academy staff as a Vocal Instructor and Elementary Specialist, and performs regularly throughout the area as a professional vocalist.
 She is currently a member of the American Orff-Schulwerk Association, the Greater Cincinnati Orff-Schulwerk Chapter, National Association for Music Education, and the Ohio Music Educators Association.